Could you foster a child in Essex?

 We would like to hear from anyone living in Essex who would be interesting in fostering.
 We welcome applicants from single applicants, older applicants, straight or gay applicants, heterosexual couples, and same-sex couples.
 If you have a room available and the desire and motivation to look after a young person we would like to hear from you.
 You will be paid an allowance of up to £550 per week per child and will receive training and support.

 The Simply Fostering website will provide you with all the information you need to determine your eligibility to foster.
 Answers to questions about age, relationship status, and experience can all be accessed via our Who Can Foster? page.
 We provide professional advice and can help you to make the right choice of agency as there are many fostering agencies in the Essex area.
 These agencies all offer slightly different services and so it is important to speak to a few different agencies to ensure you choose one that is right for you.

 If you feel that you are able to make a difference to a child’s life and are looking for an exciting change in your life, please contact us today.
-Complete our ‘no obligation, enquiry form and you will receive our free fostering handbook which is available to download.
+Join us today to receive our free fostering handbook which is available to download.

 Factors to consider

 Before taking the step towards fostering, you should consider a few things.
 Do you have family and friends who can provide you with a good personal support system alongside the training and support you will receive from your fostering agency?
 Looking after foster children may mean dealing with difficult situations and you will need help and support as you deal with those situations.